larrygrpolanco/larrygrpolanco/README.md

 ### My approach

-My development philosophy centers on creating tools that are genuinely useful and human-centered.
+My development philosophy centers on creating tools that are genuinely useful.
 I believe in building tools that:

 -   Solve legitimate, experienced problems, not just theoretical ones.
 -   Respect users' time and cognitive load.
 -   Extend human capabilities rather than aiming to replace them.
 -   Are accessible and intuitive for those who need them.

-My background—spanning music, education, construction, and research—gives me a unique perspective on problem-solving.
-I've learned that meaningful innovation often happens when we connect seemingly unrelated ideas and focus on the underlying human needs.
+My background, spanning music, education, construction, and research, gives me a unique perspective on problem-solving.
+I've learned that meaningful innovation often happens when we connect seemingly unrelated ideas and focus on the underlying needs.

 ### Let's connect